wplib/wplib-box/sql/README.sql.md

     vagrant ssh
     box database backup

-This will create a `backup.sql` file in `/path/to/your/project/sql`.
+This will create a `provision.sql` file in `/path/to/your/project/sql`.
 If one already exists it will append a number to the end, e.g. `backup1.sql`, `backup2.sql`, etc.

 ## Importing a .SQL file into your MySQL database